kozyakin/kozyakin.github.io/README.md

 ---
 ## About me
-I am Victor Kozyakin, chief researcher at the Institute of Information Transmission Problems, Russian Academy of Science.
+I am Victor Kozyakin, Principal researcher at the Institute of Information Transmission Problems, Russian Academy of Science.

 More details see at my [Homepage](http://iitp.ru/en/users/46.htm)